 ☑ Understand and plan for the impact of currency fluctuations on your investment.

-☑ Investigate currency exchange and transfer options for the best rates and lowest fees.
+☑ Research currency exchange rates for each currency pair, such as CAD/USD, and explore transfer options to secure the best rates and lowest fees.

 ☑ Research the tax laws related to property ownership in the target country.